ravitemer/codecompanion-history.nvim/README.md

 Actions in history browser:
 - `<CR>` - Open selected chat
-- `d` - Delete selected chat in normal mode (Doesn't apply to default vim.ui.select)
+- `d` - Delete selected chat in normal mode
+- `r` - Rename selected chat in normal mode

+> Note: Delete and rename actions are only available in telescope and snacks pickers

 #### 🔧 API